 The life sciences sector comprises various companies that produce products that help maintain and improve human health.
-Technological advances are increasingly shaping the landscape as the life sciences industry evolves.
+Technological advances are increasingly shaping the landscape, notably the application of AI in life sciences industry.

 With technological advancements, the industry is leveraging artificial intelligence (AI) to revolutionize drug development and patient care processes.
 AI is used in various ways, from improving the accuracy and speed of medical imaging diagnoses to identifying potential drug candidates and optimizing clinical trial design.